Frisky Tom: Gameplay

-Controls consist of a single four-position joystick.
-The player assumes the role of a plumber, Tom, tasked with protecting and maintaining a network of plumbing pipes that route water from a storage tank to a shower.
+Controls consist of a single four-direction joystick.
+The player assumes the role of a plumber, named Tom, who is tasked with protecting and maintaining a network of plumbing pipes that route water from a storage tank to a shower.
 Three different types of mice attempt to disrupt the water flow by knocking joints loose to cause leaks and by setting/igniting a bomb to blow up the tank.
 Tom must pick up the dropped joints, climb the pipes to fit them back in place, and extinguish the bomb before its fuse burns all the way down.
 Yellow mice can be safely knocked off the pipes, but they turn purple and become dangerous after dislodging a joint, occasionally jumping off the pipes in an attempt to hit Tom.
 White mice attempt to light the fuse on the bomb.

 The water level in the tank steadily decreases over time, and each level ends once it is empty.
 A bonus counter decreases whenever water is leaking out of the pipes instead of flowing to the shower; at the end of the level, any remaining bonus is added to the player's score.

 One life is lost whenever Tom touches a purple mouse or the bomb explodes.
 The game ends after all lives are lost.